ustice, Statue, Lady Justice, Greek Mythology

 • Volunteer at an organization that provides legal services

-The point is to get real-world experience that you can apply to your studies.
+The point is to get real-world experience to apply to your studies.
 The concepts and the reality-based lessons that you learn in this experience can be valuable tools to help you with your studies.

 After Law School

 Once you begin law school, you will spend the next four to five years focused on your studies.
-Your classes will focus on many different types of law and procedures.
+Your classes will focus on many different types of laws and procedures.
 You will find it competitive and fascinating at the same time.
-As you are finishing up, you will want to research the various law firms in the cities you want to practice in and find out what it takes to get an interview.
+As you finish, you will want to research the various law firms in the cities you want to practice in and find out what it takes to get an interview.

-Start making the right connections and network with your instructors, fellow students, and other people.
-They may hold opportunities to get you the interviews with those law firms you want to work for.
+Start making the right connections and network with your instructors, fellow students, and others.
+They may hold opportunities to get you interviews with those law firms you want to work for.

-After you graduate from law school, you will need to take the Bar Exam.
-This exam is specific to the state you want to practice law and become licensed in.
-Once you pass the Bar Exam, you will need to apply to the law firms you are interested in becoming an associate at.
+After you graduate from law school, you must take the Bar Exam.
+This exam is specific to the state where you want to practice law and become licensed.
+As you prepare for the Bar Exam and plan your career, resources such as NBI can be crucial in helping you meet your Continuing Legal Education (CLE) requirements, ensuring you’re well-equipped with the latest legal knowledge and skills.
+Once you pass the Bar Exam, you must apply to the law firms where you want to become an associate.

 If you take these steps, it will help you reach your dream of becoming a lawyer.